British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

       ## Executive Council

-52. The Executive Council consists of members of Executive Council, each styled the Honourable.
+52. The Executive Council consists of members of Executive Council, each styled the Honourable and includes the Premier and Deputy Premier.
-53. Members of Executive Council are nominated by the Premier and subject to approval by the Legislative Assembly.
+53. Members of Executive Council are appointed by the Premier.
-54. Members of Executive Council act as heads of departments, agencies, and commissions on behalf of the Premier.
+54. [Repealed 2024-07-16]
 55. Members of Executive Council report to and are subject to directions from the Premier.
 56. Members of Executive Council may appoint, dismiss, and direct staff, prescribe powers and duties, and determine policies for the departments, agencies, and commissions to which they were appointed.
 57. Any of the powers and duties assigned by law to any of the officials constituting the Executive Council may, by order in council, be assigned and transferred for any period to any other of the officials.